 a peer’s SAE Confirm message).
 If processing is unsuccessful and the SAE Confirm message is not verified,

-protocol instance shall remain in Confirmed state.
+protocol instance shall set BadAuth, send the parent process a Fail event, and transition back to Nothing state.
 If processing is successful and the SAE Confirm message has been verified, the Rc variable shall be set to the value of the Send-Confirm field, Sc shall be set to the value 216 – 1, the t1 (key expiration) timer shall be set, the t0 (retransmission) timer shall be canceled, and the protocol instance shall transition to Accepted state.

 Thirteenth Erratum [Declared but never used event]